DocuWare/Validation-NodeJS-samples/README.md

 Reason for the failed validation.
 This is the message that is shown to the user.

 ## Register validation service in DocuWare
-1. Open open DocuWare configuration and edit the details of the desired store dialog.
+1. Open DocuWare configuration and edit the details of the desired store dialog.
 **_ NOTE: You can also configure validation in info dialogs.
 So it will be triggered on every updated document. _**
 2. Register this URL as your validation web service URL: http://127.0.0.1:4444/api (applies to locally running validation service)
 3. After testing the availability of the service you can store your changes.